Population: 700,000 (99% Human – Mulan, 1% Planetouched), plus 500,000 slaves (95% Human – various, 5% Half Orc)

 Divine Precept of Sebek: The Divine Precepture of Sebek has remained vacant since the time of the Empire Divided when Sebek sided with Set against Horus and his allies during Mulhorand’s period of civil war.
 The Divine Precept of Sebek was traditionally in charge of the Sekkar region (the lands between Sekras and the River of Spears) which is now largely defunct, the region long since abandoned by Mulhorand and the people there left to govern themselves autonomously.

 After the civil war ended and Set fled into exile, Sebek began to prepare himself for the inevitable retaliation of the other gods of Mulhorand.
 It would take several centuries before Mulhorand managed to rebuild itself and turn its attention towards Sekras; the centre of Sebek’s power.
 By the time of the attack in -423 DR, Sebek had long since fled east to the land of Akanu with the bulk of his House and power.

 Mulhorand is divided into a number of local government regions called Precepts.
-The Precepts have responsibility for governing and implementing government policy at a regional level, relying upon the local churches for assistance in this regard.
+The Precepts have responsibility for governing and implementing government policy at a regional level and local, relying upon the local churches and guilds for assistance in this regard.

 The office of Precept can be held by anyone, although it is almost always held by senior priests of the various churches of Mulhorand.
 The Precepts can command the temples of Mulhorand within their region, but those commands can be overruled by the various ministers and the churches wield significant power in Mulhorand so polite requests are usually made by the Precepts to local temples for assistance when needed.